What Is a Mortgage?

 A repayment mortgage is typically the most favoured type of mortgage.
 Your monthly payments will go towards reducing your mortgage as well as repaying the interest.
 Each month, you are paying off a small part of your mortgage loan capital.

-Pro: A simple approach.
+• Pro: A simple approach.
 You can see the mortgage getting smaller and you have the certainty that your mortgage will be repaid by the end of the term.
-Assuming you have made all you repayments.
+Assuming you have made all of your repayments.

 What if I want to re-mortgage?